scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Select Create and wait for the status to show the DB is Available.
 * Click the View credentials details button on the upper right to copy your DB credentials.

-***Deploy pgAdmin
+***Deploy pgAdmin For Posgres Admininstration***

 pgAdmin is a popular GUI clinet for Postgres.
 You can pefrom various admin and development tasks with the help of this user firendly tool.
 I will use it to verify connectivity to both source and target databases as well as import test data and verify migration of data from source to target DB.
-If you prefer command line tool, pgql will dp nicely too.
+If you prefer command line tool, the psql utlity is your goto tool.

 For this section, we will need the following data ready:

 * Public IP of the EC2 instance hosting the source Postgres DB
 * The endpoint for the target Postgres RDS DB
-* Access credentials for both DBs.
+* Access credentials for both DBs
-* Ensure that security groups attached to both DBs allow incoming traffic to and from the internet thru port 5432.
+* Ensure security groups attached to both DBs have inbound rules to allow incoming traffic thru port 5432.

-Let's proceed to deploy pgAdmin.
+Let's proceed to install pgAdmin.

 * Download pgAdmin for your OS: https://www.pgadmin.org/
-* Install pgAdmin according to the OS instructions.
+* Install pgAdmin according to the instructions.
 * Create a New Server connection record for the source Postgres running on the EC2 instance, and verify connectivity.
 * Create a New Server connection record for the target Postgres in RDS, and verify connectivity.